All posts

 When you’re ready to validate against the actual product, you need:

-• A paid ChatGPT Plus or Team subscription
+• A ChatGPT Business, Enterprise, or Edu plan

 Create a tunnel so ChatGPT can reach your local server: